What is population data in research?

 The below-mentioned resources are the most used for human population data classification.

 - Census: The simplest, yet not the most accurate or useful way to evaluate population is counting everyone.
 This is known as a census and is usually done by governments.
 In the past, religious organizations carried out censuses, but generally at a local or regional level.
 The Roman Empire carried out censuses to estimate the group of men of military age and for tax purposes, but these were limited since the Romans had to report with the government officials in their hometown to be counted.
 Poor people or those who could not travel were rarely counted.

 Even a complete census has limits.
 In countries with very remote areas, it may be impossible for census takers to count everyone.

 There are two ways of conducting census:

 - De facto method: When the census is conducted at an individual’s current residence, it is known as the de facto method.
 Generally, this census is carried out at night, and thus, it is also known as ‘one- night enumeration.’
 It is conducted in urban regions in a country with high income.

 - De jure method: When the census is conducted at a person’s permanent residence, it is known as the de jure method.
 Compared to de facto, it is more practical and scientific and is also called ‘period enumeration.’
 Nepal is one of the very few countries which follow this method.

 Census has a list of the following attributes:

 - Geographic segmentation attributes include current residence, permanent residence, place of birth, workplace information, etc.

-- Personal and demographic details such as age, sex, marital status, literacy, language spoken at home, the number of people residing at home, etc.
+- Personal and demographic analysis details such as age, sex, marital status, literacy, language spoken at home, the number of people residing at home, etc.

 - Information on an individual’s economic background, such as occupation, the current status of employment, primary source of income, etc.